-- The water problem is not a foundation leak but a hydrostatic pressure problem, which means the ground water under the concrete slab raises up and down and cause the water to penetrate through the basement slab or where the wall meets the floor.
-This ground water can also mean that there could be an underground creek where the house was built.
+- The water problem is not a foundation leak but a hydrostatic pressure problem, which means the groundwater under the concrete slab raises up and down and causes the water to penetrate through the basement slab or where the wall meets the floor.
+This groundwater can also mean that there could be an underground creek where the house was built.

 Basement Waterproofing Is the Key To Preventing Mold and Promoting Air Quality

 Mold can be a serious problem if it develops in your home.
 Mold will gradually destroy the area where it colonizes and has the potential to create health problems for your home’s inhabitants.